 See how well you suit this job in Career Planner.

-Early years, or nursery, teachers work in pre-school, nursery and reception classes with children aged between three and five.
-They are responsible for developing and implementing work schemes and lesson plans in line with the requirements of the early years foundation stage (EYFS).
-This involves motivating children to learn and imaginatively using resources in order to facilitate learning.
+Early years, or nursery teachers work in pre-school, nursery and reception classes with children aged between three and five.
+They plan and carry out activities in line with the requirements of the early years foundation stage (EYFS).

-Early years teachers teach all areas of the foundation stage, which is focused on helping the children to achieve early learning goals.
-Typical activities include:
+Early years teachers teach all areas of the foundation stage, which is focused on helping children to achieve early learning goals.
+Work carried out includes:

-Some early years/nursery teachers will make home visits prior to a child starting nursery/school and, where appropriate, might also visit providers of pre-school care, such as day nurseries.
+Some early years teachers make home visits prior to a child starting nursery or school and, where appropriate, might also visit providers of pre-school care, such as day nurseries.